saulgreenberg/Timelapse/README.md

 ### Dependencies
 * Timelapse software requires .NET 4.8.
-* Timelapse is tested on Windows 10 and - as far as we know - should run without issue on all versions of Windows.
+* Timelapse is currently tested  on Windows 11 and - as far as we know - should run without issue on all versions of Windows.
 End users may need to [install .NET 4.8](https://msdn.microsoft.com/en-us/library/bb822049.aspx) if it's not already present.
 * Timelapse uses various packages (including dlls available via NuGet).
 See the License file for a list of packages and their particular license terms.
 * Screen size of 1600 x 900 or larger is preferred, although it is usable on smaller displays.